-The Samsung Galaxy Z Fold 5 is Samsung’s premier large-screen foldable for 2023.
+The Samsung Galaxy Z Fold 5 was Samsung’s premier large-screen foldable for 2023.
 It features an updated hinge and a faster processor, both of which help make it a refinement over its predecessor.
 For people looking to get a large foldable, the Fold 5 is one of the obvious choices.
-If you’re about to pick up the Galaxy Z Fold 5 and are wondering about its eSIM support and compatibility, we have some good news.
+If you’re about to pick up the Galaxy Z Fold 5 and are wondering about its eSIM compatibility, we have some good news.
 The Galaxy Z Fold 5 does support eSIMs, and here’s what you need to know about it.

 Yes, the Samsung Galaxy Z Fold 5 has eSIM support.
 This is in addition to two physical nano-SIM slots on the phone.
-You can have up to two active SIMs on this phone, either as nano-SIM plus nano-SIM or nano-SIM plus eSIM.
+You can have up to two active SIMs on this phone, either as nano-SIM plus nano-SIM, or nano-SIM plus eSIM.
 The Fold 5 cannot use more than one eSIM profile at a time.